Arthur A. Dugoni

 Arthur A. Dugoni (June 29, 1925 – September 23, 2020) was an American dentist and educator.
-He served as the dean of the School of Dentistry at the University of the Pacific, which was later renamed in his honor.
+He was the dean of the School of Dentistry at the University of the Pacific, later renamed as Arthur A. Dugoni School of Dentistry.

-Dugoni has held leadership roles in national dental organizations, serving as president of the California Dental Association, the American Dental Association, the American Dental Education Association, and the American Board of Orthodontics.
-He lectured and published extensively in dentistry.
+Dugoni served in several leadership roles, including president of the California Dental Association, the American Dental Association, and the American Board of Orthodontics.
+He both lectured and authored over 175 articles in the field of dentistry.

-Dugoni championed a student-centered, ‘humanistic model’ of dental education that became a national standard.
-He often expressed this philosophy with the phrase, "At Pacific, we grow people, and along the way, they become doctors."
-He also worked to address the cost of dental education and efforts toward dental licensure reform.
-During his tenure as dean at the University of the Pacific, the school completed a record-setting capital campaign in 2006, raising $65.7 million—the largest ever for a U.S. dental school at the time.
+At the University of Pacific, Dugoni promoted a student-centered, “humanistic model” of dental education that became a national standard.
+Dugoni also worked to address the cost of dental education and advocated for dental licensure reform.
+During his tenure as the university's dean, the school completed a capital campaign in 2006, raising $65.7 million, the largest amount ever raised for a U.S. dental school at the time.

 Early life and education

-Dugoni was born in San Francisco, United States, on 29 June 1925, to Arthur B. and Lina Dugoni, immigrants from Italy.
-He graduated as valedictorian from St. James High School in San Francisco.

-Dugoni began his undergraduate studies at the University of San Francisco at age 17 before transferring to Gonzaga University in Spokane, Washington, where he graduated in 1944.
+Dugoni was born on June 29, 1925 in San Francisco, California to two Italian immigrant parents, Arthur and Lina Dugoni.
+He graduated in 1943 as valedictorian from St. James High School (later reopened as Riordan High School) in San Francisco.
+He began college at the age of 17 at the University of San Francisco before transferring to Gonzaga University in Spokane, Washington.
+Dugoni graduated from Gonzaga in 1944.